BattletechModders/TisButAScratch/README.md

 `internalDmgInjuryLimit` - int, defines the maximum number of injuries a pilot can recieve due to the above effect.
 Disabled if < 1.

-`internalDmgLvlReq` - float, required single-point internal damage for pilot to be injured. e.g., if this was set to 50, LRMs would <i>never</i> inflict an injury.
+`internalDmgLvlReq` - float, required single-point internal damage for pilot to be injured. e.g., if this was set to 20, LRMs would <i>never</i> inflict an injury; even though the total damage of the salvo might by >20, no single missile inflicts >20 damage.

 `timeHealsAllWounds` - bool, if true debilitating injuries will heal with time. if false, pilots will remain `DEBILITATED` until the tag is removed via event.